YiLimath/YiLimath.github.io/_pages/agent-system/tool-use.md

 explicit tools; Danus adds a role-gated gateway so different agents see different capabilities.

+## Real-world application

+An operations agent may query a database, run a diagnostic command, and open a ticket.
+Typed tool schemas, permission checks, timeouts, and explicit observations turn those side effects into a controlled workflow rather than an unreviewable conversation.

 ## Figure

 ![Tool use and code execution](/images/agent-system/06-tool-use.svg)